-Minimal pH data are available for Boulder Brook, but pH fell within the range suitable for aquatic life up until 2015 when pH dropped below 6.0.
+Minimal pH data are available for Boulder Brook, but pH fell within the range suitable for aquatic life up until 2015 when pH dropped below 6.0. pH has since recovered in 2017 and 2018.
 Low pH (acidic) waters can threaten fish and other aquatic life.